E-ideals in exponential polynomial ring: Abstract

 \section{Abstract}

-We investigate exponential ideals in the exponential polynomial ring over an exponential field.
-We study two notions of maximality for exponential ideals, and relate them to primeness.
-These three notions are independent, unlike in the classical case.
-We also show that over an algebraically closed field $K$ the correspondence between points of $K^n$ and maximal ideals of the ring of exponential polynomials does not hold.
+We investigate exponential ideals within the context of exponential polynomial rings over exponential fields.
+We establish two distinct notions of maximality for exponential ideals and explore their relationship to primeness.

+These three concepts--prime, maximal, and E-maximal--are shown to be independent, in contrast to the classical scenario.
+Furthermore, we demonstrate that, over an algebraically closed field K, the correspondence between points of $K^n$ and maximal exponential ideals of the ring of exponential polynomials breaks down.
+Finally, we introduce and characterize exponential radical ideals.

 \keywords{\mykeywords} \subjclass[2020]{ 03C60; 03C98 }

 \makeatletter \@makefnmark {\normalfont(\@textsuperscript{\normalfont\@thefnmark})} \@makefntext[1] { \makebox[1.8em][r]{\@makefnmark\ }#1} \makeatother